 You will need to send an invoice to each practice you work at, detailing the hours worked and your fee and the total amount you are owed.

-Paying NHS Pension Scheme contributions
+Paying NHS pension contributions

 You can pension your locum income if this is paid to you as a self-employed locum.
 To do this, you will need to download and complete the GP Locum A & B forms from NHS Pension agency.
+These have been updated as of 1 April 2018 and you should make sure you use the new forms for any work undertaken since that date and the old forms for any work undertaken before 1 April.

 You should complete Part 1 of the GP Locum A form and send this to the practice with your invoice for your locum work.
 At the end of the month, you should complete GP Locum B form which summarises your locum work for the month and the amount of employees and employers superannuation contributions due.